tolokoban/ToloFrameWork/man/xjs.view.view.children.md

 As soon as a new array is assigned to the linkable property, the children of the element are recreated.
 If `map` is defined, it will be the name of a mapping function from code behind.
-This function is used to transform each item or the new array to a DOM element to add.
+This function is used to transform each item of the new array to a DOM element to add.

 ## view.children: {List...}